 DEXes then and now…a personal note

 What’s great about these DEX aggregators, and this is coming from someone who struggled to trade on an early DEX, is that these new entities are FAR easier to use and understand.
 When I first used the WAVES DEX Beta in early 2017, I had no real-life friends who could help me figure out how to swap out some tokens on a DEX.
 I had also never made a trade before in my life.
 If I’d asked anyone I knew for help, they’d have thought I was nuts.
 And it literally took me several days, a few hours each, to figure it out.
 When I did, it was practically by accident!
 Since then, WAVES’ UI has improved greatly.
-These new aggregators, however, have taken user experience to a new level – one of simplicity and ease of use, making the DEX the exchange of the future.
+These new aggregators, however, have taken user experience to a new level.
+One of simplicity and ease of use, making the DEX the exchange of the future.